bennyhiy/my-website/README.md

-# my-website
+# My Website
 This is a really awasome website

-now update on the update readme branch.
+Updates made on github before rebase